iffybooks/host-a-website-at-home/README.md

 ### Option 1: Choose a subdomain for a domain you already own.

-❏ If you already have a domain and you'd like to create a subdomain for this project, choose a subdomain you aren't already using.
-We'll update your  domain records later.
+❏ If you've already registered a domain and you'd like to create a subdomain for this project, the only thing you need to do at this point is decide what subdomain to use.
+For the examples below we'll use **zinegallery.iffybooks.net**.

-For the examples below we'll use the subdomain **zinegallery.iffybooks.net**.
+Your subdomain can be up to 63 characters long (case insensitive).We'll update your  domain records later.

 ### Option 2: Buy a domain